 TORNADO-E is a high speed modular multiplication coprocessor for the support of the RSA public key cryptosystem.
 The TORNADO-E RSA Library is the software built on the TORNADO-E coprocessor that provides high level interface for RSA-based algorithms.

 The functions of the library included in the evaluation are:

-- TND_RSA_SigSTD_Secure (RSA signature generation with the standard method) - This function performs the RSA signature generation with the standard method.
-It implements several countermeasures against the timing attack, the simple power analysis attack (SPA), the differential power analysis attack (DPA) and the fault injection attack. - TND_RSA_SigCRT_Secure (RSA signature generation with CRT method) - This function performs the RSA signature generation with the Chinese-Remainder-Theorem (CRT) method.
-It implements several countermeasures against the timing attack, SPA, DPA and the fault injection attack. - TND_RSA_Verify (RSA signature verification) This function performs the RSA signature verification.
-Since this function uses only the public information, it does not implement any dedicated countermeasures against the side-channel attacks. - RSA_R2modM_precompute_sec (R^2 value precomputation for the standard RSA) This function calculates the R^2 value for the Montgomery constant R, which will then be used for the subsequent standard RSA operations. - RSA_R2modPandQ_precompute_sec (R^2 value precomputation for the CRT RSA) This function calculates the R^2 value for the Montgomery constant R, which will then be used for the subsequent CRT RSA operations. - The TND_RSA_SigSTD_Secure and TND_RSA_SigCRT_Secure have some countermeasure against the timing attack, SPA, DPA and the fault attack. - The RSA_R2modM_precompute_sec and RSA_R2modPandQ_precompute_sec functions implement some countermeasures against the fault attack.
+- TND_RSA_SigSTD_Secure (RSA signature generation with the standard method) - TND_RSA_SigCRT_Secure (RSA signature generation with CRT method) - TND_RSA_Verify (RSA signature verification) This function performs the RSA signature verification.
+Since this function uses only the public information, it does not implement any dedicated countermeasures against the side-channel attacks. - RSA_R2modM_precompute_sec (R^2 value precomputation for the standard RSA) This function calculates the R^2 value for the Montgomery constant R, which will then be used for the subsequent standard RSA operations. - RSA_R2modPandQ_precompute_sec (R^2 value precomputation for the CRT RSA) This function calculates the R^2 value for the Montgomery constant R, which will then be used for the subsequent CRT RSA operations.

+The TND_RSA_SigSTD_Secure and TND_RSA_SigCRT_Secure have some countermeasure against the timing attack, SPA, DPA and the fault attack.

+The RSA_R2modM_precompute_sec and RSA_R2modPandQ_precompute_sec functions implement some countermeasures against the fault attack.